JosephBerman/dicebot2/README.md

 - Track initiative
 -
 ## User profiles
-- Get all characters and have it autofill
+- Get all characters and have it autofill - partial, want to go back and make cleaner
 - Profile info

 ## Characters